Artist captures his home's history in clay

 The artist and his wife and partner in art Cheryl Babineau (Bittersweet Gallery owner)

-Patrons of Bittersweet Gallery will also have this opportunity.
+Patrons of Bittersweet Gallery also have this opportunity.